Economic Development case studies

 The new website has enabled the business to:

-- demonstrate the extensive work experience in the commercial and domestic markets
+• demonstrate the extensive work experience in the commercial and domestic markets

-- showcase projects, highlighting the quality of workmanship
+• showcase projects, highlighting the quality of workmanship

-- engage with clients through online booking of quotations/site visits
+• engage with clients through online booking of quotations/site visits

-- assist with business growth plans - turnover is set to grow in the next year by 30% and staffing by 10%
+• assist with business growth plans - turnover is set to grow in the next year by 30% and staffing by 10%

 CQ Services Owner, Steven Glassford, commented:

 "CQ Services have been operating in East Renfrewshire now for 10 years.
 The business has progressed every year from servicing domestic properties to working with most national house builders in the private /social market and commercial building sector.
 East Renfrewshire Council have provided our company with help over the years in marketing and building our website.
-The also helped us whe starting the business 10 years ago.
+They also helped us when starting the business 10 years ago.
 All the advice and support given has helped the company reach the strength it as at today.
 From one person, to a hard working team of seven, which will be growing as the year progresses with the future plans we have in motion.

 I'd like to thank everyone from East Renfrewshire Council who have helped us along away."